dat2Cph/spring2025/docs/network_and_threads_1/exercises/codelab.md

         - The stop method should close the server socket, the clientHandler socket, the input- and outputstreams.

 - **Part 2** Basic HTTP Simulation
+    - **Task 0**: When making a GET request to the server, the request should have a first line with the method, the path and the protocol version, like: `GET /hello HTTP/1.1`.
+Make a check to see if the request is upholding that format.
+If not, return a 400 Bad Request response. like this: `HTTP/1.1 400 Bad Request`
     - **Task 1**: Have the server respond to basic HTTP-like requests, following the protocol with GET and POST methods.
       - Example 1: GET /hello should return "Hello, World!".
 Like below:
         - server request:

 ```
 GET /hello HTTP/1.1
 Host: localhost:8080